-The findings from the AMOS analysis demonstrated that a direct and positive relationship existed between self-efficacy, the clinical learning environment, and core nursing competence (Table 5[a]).
-A 95% confidence interval (CI) was applied to the test of significance for the mediating effect after 5,000 samples of the original data were replicated using the bootstrap method.
+The findings from the AMOS analysis demonstrated that a direct and positive relationship existed between self-efficacy, the clinical learning environment and core nursing competence (table 5).
+A 95% CI was applied to the test of significance for the mediating effect after 5000 samples of the original data were replicated using the bootstrap method.
 The mediating effect is significant if zero is not included in the CI.
 The results indicated self-efficacy partially mediated the relationship between the clinical learning environment and core nursing competence.
-The total effect of the clinical internship environment on core competence was 0.497 (P<0.01, 95% CI=0.396-0.592).
-The direct effect was 0.270 (P<0.01, 95% CI=0.184-0.350) and the mediating effect was 0.228 (P<0.001, 95% CI=0.175-0.296), accounting for 45.88% of the total effect (Table 5[b]).
+The total effect of the clinical internship environment on core competence was 0.497 (p<0.01, 95% CI 0.396 to 0.592).
+The direct effect was 0.270 (p<0.01, 95% CI 0.184 to 0.350), and the mediating effect was 0.228 (p<0.001, 95% CI 0.175 to 0.296), accounting for 45.88% of the total effect (table 6).